fredeil/INF-1101/INF1101-fei003-a2/report.md

 ---- Skriv at syntax parsinga e recursive descent parser med "top down approach?"
+---- What we can see from the figures above is that the syntax is recursive.
+We are actually using a *recursive descent parser* with a *top-down* design.

 When deciding on which way to implement the sorted set, two alternatives were considered.
 One that would have low development cost but high performance cost and vice versa.
 These are trade offs that often has to be considered in real life situations when developing software (i.e., development cost vs optimal performance), so this was a good exercise.